 Where to Find

 Which type of Ezekiel is the healthiest bread?
-In terms of where to buy ezekiel bread, look at major grocery stores, places like Trader Joe’s (who make their own ezekiel bread), and in health food stores.
+In terms of where to buy Ezekiel bread, look at major grocery stores, places like Trader Joe’s (who make their own sprouted wheat bread), and in health food stores.

 Some of the most popular brands of sprouted bread are: